tomvdbulck/kafka-handson-workshop/kafka-docker/readme.md

-# Image with both Zookeeper and Kafka single node
+# Image with both Zookeeper and Kafka, multiple nodes.